opendaylight/docs/docs/contributor-guides/coding-guidelines/coding-guidelines-java.rst

 “throws” clause:
-if any matching exception is thrown inside the “try” block, changing “catch (Exception e)” to “catch (RuntimeException e)” could change the method behaviour since the exception will exit the method instead of being processed by the “catch” block.
+if any matching exception is thrown inside the “try” block, changing “catch (Exception e)” to “catch (RuntimeException e)” could change the method behavior since the exception will exit the method instead of being processed by the “catch” block.

 Proliferation of catch (Exception or RuntimeException e)